 According to SEMCOG, the seven-county regional planning agency that spans the Metropolitan Detroit area, the overall forecast from 2020 to 2050 shows the region with moderate growth in total households and jobs.
 Overall regional population growth will remain slow at 0.21% per year.
 Total employment in Southeast Michigan is estimated to grow, on average, only 0.28% per year between 2019 and 2050.
 (Source: 2023 Economic and Demographic Outlook for Southeast Michigan through 2050).
-Economic growth is not estimated at the local level, but the City of Rochester Hills is, and will continue to be, a desirable community for many prominent businesses and industries.
+Economic growth is not estimated at the local level, but the City of Rochester Hills is, and will continue to be, a desirable community for many prominent businesses and industries due to its talented workforce and proximity to major transportation routes in the region.
 More information on economic impacts are found in the Economic Development chapter.